cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 > "WebAssembly addresses the inefficiencies of transpiling languages like Java or TypeScript to JavaScript, which was traditionally the only way to run applications in browsers."

 [//]: # (The Advent of WebAssembly)
-WebAssembly (a.k.a wasm), was developed as a native runtime for the web.
+WebAssembly (a.k.a., wasm) was developed as a native runtime for the web.
 It allows developers to write applications in languages such as C, Rust, or Ruby, and compile them into a `.wasm` file.
 This file is then served from a web server and executed in the browser, with JavaScript often playing a role in bootstrapping the application.
 This innovation brought the possibility of running high-performance, native applications directly within the browser environment, reminiscent of the capabilities provided by Java Applets in the 1990s.